 What this means is if the user scans your content (which the majority of readers will do), is the answer they are searching for easily findable within the page they landed on.
 In other words, does the piece of content use header tags (H1, H2, H3) to define sections based on sub-topics?

-Ensuring that your piece of content explores the topic fully across many relevant sub-topics, and doesn’t only provide a thin/generic answer, will help with discovery and perceived value.
+Ensuring that your piece of content explores the topic fully across many relevant sub-topics, and doesn’t only provide a thin/generic answer, will help with seo rankings and value.

 If your website has a great user experience, is designed well, can be crawled, and contains contextually relevant content, then the last part is building authority.